Okanagan (Kelowna, BC)

 PhD, School of Interactive Arts and Technology, Simon Fraser University

-Media Studies instructor Miles Thorogood helps to develop creative, culturally informed and socially engaged students
+Media Studies assistant professor Miles Thorogood helps to develop creative, culturally informed and socially engaged students

-“This multidisciplinary degree will train students to be leaders in innovation and entrepreneurship,” says computer science and visual arts instructor Miles Thorogood.
+“This multidisciplinary degree trains students to be leaders in innovation and entrepreneurship,” says assistant professor Miles Thorogood, who’s helped design a program that involves courses in the computer science field, as well as creative arts, including design and visual arts.

-“Students who have a keen interest in technology-based sciences and are open to critical thinking will develop skills for designing solutions to creative problems.”
+“Students who have a keen interest in technology-based sciences and are open to critical thinking will develop skills for designing solutions to creative problems,” Thorogood says.

 Media Studies is jointly offered by the Faculty of Creative and Critical Studies and the Irving K. Barber School of Arts and Sciences.